koding/kdlearn/guides/hello-world/c/index.md

 ## Implementation

-The first thing you need to do is to create a file called `helloworld.c` in your Koding VM and paste the bellow snippet into it.
+The first thing you need to do is to create a file called `helloworld.c` in your Koding VM and paste the below snippet into it.

 ```
 #include<stdio.h>

 int main() {
-    printf(“Hello World”);
+    printf("Hello World");
     return 0;
 }
 ```